 People add turmeric to curries and other recipes, as well as taking turmeric as a supplement.

 Psoriasis leads to scaly, red patches of skin.

 Psoriasis appears to involve both genetic factors and the immune system.

-People with psoriasis will find that at times the symptoms seem to go away or to get better.
-At other times, symptoms flare up and get worse.
+People with psoriasis will find that their symptoms will go away or get better from time to time.
+At other times, their symptoms will flare up and get worse.

-Certain triggers can cause symptoms of psoriasis to flare up, but what triggers symptoms in one person may not affect another.
+Certain triggers can cause a flare-up of symptoms, but triggers in one person may not apply to another.

 - red patches of scaly skin

 - dry, cracked skin that may or may not bleed

 - swollen or stiff joints

 Plaque psoriasis is widespread, and its symptoms vary in severity, from mild patches to plaques covering large areas of the skin.